Puerto Escondido Travel Guide: Beaches, Surfing & Coastal Culture

 Getting to Puerto Escondido

 We took an ADO Bus from Oaxaca City to Puerto Escondido.
 The ride took 3 hours through mountain roads and tunnels.
-The closer to the coast, the more verdant the landscape became and winding the roads twisted.
+The roads winded as we came down from the mountains and approached the coast.
+The desert landscape transitioned into a verdant paradise.

 For Next Time…